 - Simplified navigation

-“Minimalism will continue to dominate the digital landscape in 2019.
+“Minimalism will continue to dominate the digital landscape...
 Animations and fade-in effects that make scrolling more engaging will give web pages freedom to space out their content and thus result in more whitespace, contrast and clear typography without too many distracting elements.” - Lennart de Ridder, 99Designs

 The ultimate in minimalism